dchimeno/dotfiles/README.md

 - **topic/\*.symlink**: Any files ending in `*.symlink` get symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
-These get symlinked in when you run `rake install`.
+These get symlinked in when you run `python3 bootstrap.py`.

 ## Recommended software